 In addition to offering assistance for workers navigating the legal system, Working Now and Then provides scholarly resources, activist information, and multimedia content.
 Working Now and Then promotes a better understanding of today’s social and economic world through materials about workers and their rights.

-Working: Now and Then offers the Charles E. Joseph Employment Law Scholarship for law students planning to work as plaintiff’s employment lawyers.
+Working Now and Then offers two scholarships annually.
+The Charles E. Joseph Employment Law Scholarship supports law students planning to work as plaintiff’s employment lawyers.
+The Working Now and Then Undergraduate Scholarship awards $1,000 to an undergraduate student considering a career in law.
 To learn more about eligibility guidelines, requirements, and the deadline, visit the scholarship page.